 Final Recommendation

-For 90% of readers, the best first step is simply this: take Andrew Ng’s Generative AI for Everyone this weekend, then decide where to go next based on whether you want to build (Microsoft → Udacity), lead (add IBM’s specialization), or just use AI better day-to-day (add Vanderbilt’s Prompt Engineering).
+For 90% of readers, the best first step is simple: take Andrew Ng’s Generative AI for Everyone this weekend, then decide where to go next based on whether you want to build (Microsoft → Udacity), lead (add IBM’s specialization), or just use AI better day to day (add Vanderbilt’s Prompt Engineering).
 All three paths start free or under $100.